-Clutch problems are one of the most common issues to effect cars and there are a huge range of specific complications to consider when repairing or replacing a clutch.
+Discover why clutch problems are one of the most common issues to effect cars and how there are a huge range of specific complications to consider when repairing or replacing a clutch.

 Slipping is one of the most common clutch issues and can cause a drop in performance, as well as damage, if not diagnosed in time.

 Watch out for;

 Your car is struggling to move forward at a low speed in a high gear.